KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/README.md

 ## Purpose of this repo
-This repo can help you to  identify potentially public domain (PD) or PD-like license templates in Wikimedia Commons files.
+This repo can help you to  identify public domain (PD) or PD-like license templates in Wikimedia Commons files.

 These templates are often indicative of public domain status, but not explicitly